Raymond Kethledge: Federal judicial service

 Kethledge was first nominated to the United States Court of Appeals for the Sixth Circuit by President George W. Bush on June 28, 2006, to replace Judge James L. Ryan.
 From November 2001 to March 2006, Henry Saad had been nominated to the seat, but he had been filibustered by the Senate Democrats and later withdrew.
 Kethledge's nomination lapsed when the 109th Congress adjourned in December 2006.
 Bush again nominated Kethledge on March 19, 2007.
 However, his nomination stalled for over a year due to opposition from Michigan's two Democratic Senators, Carl Levin and Debbie Stabenow.

-In April 2008, the Bush administration struck a deal with Levin and Stabenow to break the logjam on judicial nominees to federal courts in Michigan.
-In exchange for Levin and Stabenow supporting Kethledge's nomination (and that of United States Attorney Stephen J. Murphy III to a district court position), Bush nominated Democratic Michigan state judge Helene White, a former Clinton nominee to the Sixth Circuit who had been married to Levin's cousin at the time of her first nomination.
+In April 2008, the Bush Administration struck a deal with Levin and Stabenow to break the logjam on judicial nominees to federal courts in Michigan.
+In exchange for Levin and Stabenow supporting Kethledge's nomination (and that of United States Attorney Stephen J. Murphy III to a district court position), Bush also nominated Democratic Michigan state judge Helene White, a former Clinton nominee to the Sixth Circuit who had been married to Levin's cousin at the time of her first nomination.
 Soon afterwards, Kethledge, White, and Murphy were granted a joint hearing before the Senate Judiciary Committee on May 7, 2008.
 Kethledge was voted out of committee by voice vote on June 12, 2008.
 On June 24, 2008, he was confirmed by voice vote, almost exactly two years after his original nomination.
 He received his commission on July 7, 2008.
-Kethledge was the eighth judge nominated to the Sixth Circuit by Bush and confirmed by the United States Senate.